Free Assessment: How does your inbound marketing measure up?

 First: Who is your client, and what was their problem or goal?

-Next: What was the process of uncovering the solution and how was it, ultimately, implemented?
+Next: What was the process of uncovering the solution and how was it implemented?

-To make your life a bit easier, I’ve pulled together this free case study template.
-It contains every single question you should ask when gathering information for your case study.
+We also offer this free case study template that contains a list of questions you should ask when gathering information for your case study.

 You accomplish this in two ways: tone down the fluff and be persuasive.

-Whenever I’ve worked on a project I’m particularly proud of, I have a tendency to provide way too many superfluous details.
+Whenever I’m working on a project I’m particularly proud of, I have a tendency to provide too many superfluous details.

 Instead, streamline your narrative and your language.